 Principle 4: Accuracy

 Personal Data shall be accurate and kept up to date.
-This means that our school must have in place processes for identifying and addressing out-of-date, incorrect and redundant Personal Data.
+This means that Pembrokeshire County Council must have in place processes for identifying and addressing out-of-date, incorrect and redundant Personal Data.

 Principle 5: Storage Limitation